Our Founder's Mission

 No. The Texas Offenders Reentry Initiative does not discriminate against an individual in the provision of services on the grounds of race, ethnicity, sex, education level, ability, literacy, lifestyle or religion.

-At this time, The Texas Offenders Reentry Initiative is only located in the State of Texas in the cities of Dallas and Fort Worth.
+No. At this time, The Texas Offenders Reentry Initiative is only located in the state of Texas in the cities of Dallas and Fort Worth.
 T.O.R.I. has affiliates in Houston, Austin and San Antonio as well.

 No. However, through partnerships with local agencies and organizations, skilled case managers can connect you with the assistance you need.